Keddie murders: Recovery of Tina Sharp's remains

 Tina's disappearance was initially investigated by the FBI as a possible abduction, although it was reported on April 29, 1981, that the FBI had "backed off" the search as the California State Department of Justice was doing an "adequate job" and "made the FBI's presence unnecessary."

-On April 11, 1984, the third year anniversary of the murders, a bottle collector discovered the cranium portion of a human skull and part of a mandible at Camp 18 near Feather Falls in neighboring Butte County, roughly 5 mi from Feather Falls, CA. The remains were confirmed by a forensic pathologist to be those of Tina in June 1984.
+On April 11, 1984, the third anniversary of the murders, a bottle collector discovered the cranium portion of a human skull and part of a mandible at Camp 18 near Feather Falls in neighboring Butte County, roughly 5 mi from Feather Falls, CA. The remains were confirmed by a forensic pathologist to be those of Tina in June 1984.

 Shortly after announcing the discovery, the Butte County sheriff's office received an anonymous call that identified the remains as belonging to Tina, but the call was not documented.
 A tape containing a recording of the call was found at the bottom of an evidence box at some point after 2013 by a deputy who was assigned to the case.